People are often confused about whether they should trade via SPX vs SPY.

-It’s vital to collect dividends on SPY because if you are trading in the money (ITM) call option, you need to compare market value and exercise price.
+Collecting dividends on SPY is vital because if you are trading in the money (ITM) call option, you need to compare market value and exercise price.

-So, if the market value is higher than the strike price, you can opt to exercise your right and purchase the underlying security.
+So, if the market value exceeds the strike price, you can exercise your right and purchase the underlying security.

 In the case of SPY, the ex-dividend dates include the third Friday of March, June, September, and December.